oskariorg/oskari-docs/md/documentation/oskari2/index.md

 	- Static file serving node.js server
 	- Way of minifying bundles that can be inserted to page with simple &lt;script&gt; tag to get the functionality
 	- Customization for builds with application variables (like colorscheme)
-- Separating functionality from UI with lightweight events (for future development atleast)
+- Separating functionality from UI with lightweight events/observable classes (for future development, this can be retrofitted for existing bundles)
 - Providing default resources that can be overridden in apps
 - Documented way of extending the Oskari front-end code from external repository

 ### Wish list
 - tool for generating a skeleton for bundle.json